 - Ibotta: This gem helps save big on groceries.
 All I’d have to do is scan my receipt after shopping.
 (We’ve got 11 more grocery-savings ideas here.)

-- Paribus: This tool is too easy not to use.
-Paribus basically scans your emails for online-shopping receipts.
-If the price decreases during the return period, it reimburses you.
+- Capital One Shopping Price Protection: This tool is too easy not to use.
+Price Protection basically scans your emails for online-shopping receipts.
+If the price decreases during the return period, it could help you get reimbursed.
 It also checks the tracking info for your online orders.
-If something shows up late, Paribus will help you get money back for what you paid for shipping — up to a full shipping refund.
+If something shows up late, Price Protection could help you get money back for what you paid for shipping — up to a full shipping refund.

 - MyPoints: Shopping through the online MyPoints portal earns you points with each purchase, which go toward gift cards.

 Yes, I have big plans next payday.
 I always do, but I plan to execute this time around — and finally get my finances in order.

 Plus, these are too easy, so why not?

 Your Turn: Do you have big money goals, too?
 Share ’em with me to keep us accountable after next payday.

 Capital One Shopping Price Protection compensates us when you sign up using the links we provide.